-Most people whip out their phone and go on social media.
+Often, moms whip out their phone and go online.
 There’s nothing wrong with that, but there’s a caveat.
-When you open up the app, it’s hard to keep true to what you planned on doing in the first place.
-How many of us went to check our profile for comments for a minute and found ourselves watching funny cat videos an hour later?
+When you open up your phone, it’s hard to keep true to what you planned on doing in the first place.
+How many of us went to check our social profile for comments for a minute and found ourselves watching funny cat videos an hour later?
 I was guilty of that!
 I was mesmerized by these videos even before we had a cat.
 Which may explain why we have one now.

 What if you made a conscious decision to do something else during that time?
 Check your email.
 Clean out the photos on your phone.
-Finally write that letter to Aunt Lucy.
+Finally make a call to Aunt Lucy.
 Little things that need our attention but don’t take too much time can be inserted into these little pockets of our day.

 “But what about social media?
-My whole life is on it!”
+My whole life is on it!
+How will I keep up with the news?”
 You may say.
 I get it.
 I’m not offering to close your accounts and fall off the face of the social media world.
 I’m not saying you shouldn’t check your feed once in a while.
 We can still use social media on a daily basis, but we can do this constructively.

 So how do you do it?